Vector35/debugger/docs/guide/dbgeng-ttd.md

     - p-: step over back
     - t-: step into back
     - g-u: step out back
-    - There is a plan to add several new buttons that do reverse execution: https://github.com/Vector35/debugger/issues/484
+    - There is [a plan](https://github.com/Vector35/debugger/issues/484) to add several new buttons that do reverse execution.
 - The [!position](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-extension-positions) command prints the `position` of all active threads
 - The [!tt](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-extension-tt) command navigates to a `position` in the trace
     - E.g., `!tt 1A0:12F`